An algebraic approach to Harder-Narasimhan filtrations: Filtrations induced by chains of torsion classes

-As we said before, one of the main characteristics of torsion pairs is the existence of a canonical short exact sequence associated to any object in the category.
-Is easy to see that given two torsion classes $\T \subset \T'$ and an object $M$ in $\A$, the torsion object $tM$ of $M$ with respect to $\T$ is a subobject of $t'M$, the torsion subobject of $M$ with respect to $\T'$.
-In particular, if we take a chain of torsion classes $\eta$ and a subset $\J$ of $[0,1]$, we have that for every non-zero object $M$ of $\A$, we have a chain of subobjects
+One of the main characteristics of torsion pairs is the existence of a canonical short exact sequence associated to any object in the category.
+It is easy to see that if two torsion classes $\T$ and $\T'$ are such that $\T \subseteq \T'$ then for every object $M$ of $\A$ we have that $tM$ is a subobject of $t'M$ and, moreover, that the torsion object $tt'M$ of $t'M$ with respect to $\T$ is isomorphic to $tM$.
+In particular, if we take a chain of torsion classes $\eta$ and an interval $(a,b) \subset [0,1]$, we have that for every non-zero object $M$ of $\A$, we have a chain of subobjects

 where $a < r_1 < r_2 < b$.
-In order to assure the existence of canonical short exact sequences in the limits, we need this sequence of subobjects to stabilise in both directions.
-Following ideas of \cite{Rudakov1997}, we introduce the following definition.
+The existence of a Harder-Narasimhan filtration for $M$ relies on the stabilisation in both directions of chains of the form (\ref{eq:stabilisation}) for every object $M$ and every interval $(a,b)$.
+We follow ideas of \cite{Rudakov1997} (\textit{cf.} Definition~\ref{def:StabA}) to introduce a necessary mild technical constraint on the chains that we consider in this paper.